Changes to Keystones and Project-Based Assessments

 What has changed in terms of PDE requirements?

 Pennsylvania has amended graduation requirements specific to Keystone Exams.
-As stated in Senate Bill 880, which was passed on January 20, 2016, "the use of the Keystone Exam as a graduation requirement or as a benchmark for the need for participation in a project-based assessment shall be delayed until the 2018-2019 school year."
-This changes the graduation requirements for students in the Class of 2017 and the Class of 2018, who will no longer be required to demonstrate proficiency on the Literature, Algebra, and Biology Keystone Exams in order to graduate.
-Effective with the Class of 2019, proficiency on all three Keystone Exams as a graduation requirement will be in effect.
+As stated in Senate Bill 880, which was passed in February, 2016, "the use of the Keystone Exam as a graduation requirement or as a benchmark for the need for participation in a project-based assessment shall be delayed until the 2020-2021 school year."
+Effective with the Class of 2021, proficiency on all three Keystone Exams as a graduation requirement will be in effect.

 What has stayed the same?